Proud to be

 It is a mysterious place.
 “Heaven on earth”, some people said.
 It is located at 2000 m above sea level which positioned us close to the sky and the misty feeling caused by the surrounding fogs.

-it is a unique place.
-It is also called as ‘Dieng Plateau’ because this area was actually created after a huge explosion of volcano.
+It is a unique place.
+It is also called as ‘Dieng Plateau’ because this area was actually created after a huge explosion of the volcano.
 YES, IT IS an active volcanic region with average temperature 15º celsius but could drop to zero during the coolest period, July to August.

 Journey To Dieng Highland

 I heard of Dieng highland before when I was still in school but never ever thought to find out where it was actually located at and how to get there.
 And I didn’t know that it would be such a cold place!

 The road heading to Dieng highland was not easy.
 It was about 4 hours drive from Yogyakarta (Jogjakarta), not yet the uphill road which gave us the thrill every once in a while.
 But I was just so fascinated on the scenery along our way to our homestay – the mountain, the nature, paddy field, the houses, whatever I saw with my own eyes have caught my mind and washed away all the tiredness.
 At that moment, I totally forgot the glam of the city life where I came from.